Kaybhee/Harry-potter-visualization-/README.md

 > |------------|------- |-----------|-----------|----------|---------------|----------|-----------------|
 > |      1     |  Human |    Male   | Gryffindor|   Stag   |  Harry Potter |   Holly  | Phoenix Feather |

 > Ollivander also said "holly wood wands work most happily for those who may need help overcoming a tendency to anger and impetuosity".
-This is not strange with Harry potter, It is always drawn to witches or wizards who are destined for greatness and sometimes they tend to have this tendencies/inclination with dangerous quest.<br>
+This is not strange with Harry potter, Holly wand is always drawn to witches or wizards who are destined for greatness and wizards who have this tendencies/inclination to dangerous quest.<br>
 > According to a digital company owned by J.K ROWLING 'pottermore' :<br>
 > <em> Wands are regarded as the "singular most important tools" that help to channel the inner abilities of each witch or wizard.</em> Knowing this, it's interesting to note what these wand features reveal about the book's key characters.<br><br>
 # Harry Potter, How About Small Talk?